skalenetwork/documentation/developers/troubleshooting.md

 ```

 SKALE Labs has many resources designed to help you get your questions answered.
-You can reach out to our community on  [discord](http://skale.chat/), or submit a support request below.
+You can reach out to the SKALE developer community on  [discord](http://skale.chat/), or submit a support request below.

 <button>[Contact Support](https://skalelabs.typeform.com/to/pSu895)</button>